hyunjunian/Poor-Charlie-s-Almanack/en.md

 If you don’t get this elementary, but mildly unnatural, mathematics of elementary probability into your repertoire, then you go through a long life like a one-legged man in an ass-kicking contest.
 You’re giving a huge advantage to everybody else.
 One of the advantages of a fellow like Buffett, whom I’ve worked with all these years, is that he automatically thinks in terms of decision trees and the elementary math of permutations and combinations.

-> If you don’t get elementary probability into your repertoire, you go through a long life like a one-legged man in an ass-kicking contest.
->

 Obviously, you have to know accounting.
 It’s the language of practical business life.
 It was a very useful thing to deliver to civilization.
 I’ve heard it came to civilization through Venice, which, of course, was once the great commercial power in the Mediterranean.
 However, double-entry bookkeeping was a hell of an invention.
 And it’s not that hard to understand.
 But you have to know enough about it to understand its limitations—because although accounting is the starting place, it’s only a crude approximation.
 And it’s not very hard to understand its limitations.
 For example, everyone can see that you have to more or less just guess at the useful life of a jet airplane or anything like that.
 Just because you express the depreciation rate in neat numbers doesn’t make it anything you really know.

 In terms of the limitations of accounting, one of my favorite stories involves a very great businessman named Carl Braun who created the C. F. Braun Engineering Company.
 It designed and built oil refineries, which is very hard to do.
 And Braun would get them to come in on time and not blow up and have efficiencies and so forth.
 This is a major art.